gigatribal/gigatribal.github.io/essays/Importance-of-Effective-Smart-Questions.md

 **What a smart question should be like**

 As mentioned, a smart question should have certain aspects that makes it worth the time for someone to look at.
-For example, the topic How to improve an if/else function in a jQuery game? (insert link here) shows that the person has shown work to prove that they did put effort in their time and not just ask for the answer.
+For example, the topic <a href="http://stackoverflow.com/questions/39321107/how-to-improve-an-if-else-function-in-a-jquery-game"> How to improve an if/else function in a jQuery game?</a> shows that the person has shown work to prove that they did put effort in their time and not just ask for the answer.
 It was short and a simple question to ask on how to make the code better.
 It is sort not so smart of a question because a reply made it sound like it should have been posted in a different forum topic.
 The responses were indeed effective as well despite that one reply.
 They gave guidance what could